sahar042/wpyscan/README.md

 URL format: https://example.com/

-> **SCANS WILL TAKE LONG**
->
+> [!NOTE]
-> Due to the many scans performed and the avoidance of security measures implemented by the websites, scans are slow.
+> **Scan will take long.** Due to the many scans performed and the avoidance of security measures implemented by the websites, scans are slow.
 Be patient.
-{: .prompt-warning }

 ## Modules
 Documentation is on its way!